m3ntallyilll/ThcaStore/replit.md

 ## Overview
 THCA Store is a full-stack eCommerce web application for reselling legal hemp-derived THCA products.
 It provides a modern, responsive platform for product display, user authentication, shopping cart functionality, and admin management, aiming to be a specialized online retail destination for THCA products.

+## Recent Changes
+- **August 1, 2025**: Replaced all cannabis references with hemp throughout the entire codebase for consistent branding and messaging.
+Updated CSS classes, component references, AI content, viral marketing materials, and all text content to use "hemp" terminology instead of "cannabis".

 ## User Preferences
 Preferred communication style: Simple, everyday language.